Fabiana Palladino: Career

 During university in 2007, Palladino began uploading music demos to Myspace, starting with an untitled song about anxiety.
 She self-released an EP titled Long Nights of War in December 2011.
 It was via Myspace she connected with fellow musicians Ghostpoet and Sampha.
 She collaborated with Ghostpoet on one of his first singles "Survive It" (2011).
 Sampha produced and Ghostpoet contributed to Palladino's 2014 single "For You", her first release under Double Denim Records.
 This was followed by another single "Young Thing" in 2015.
 Palladino met Laura Groves through Timmaz Zolleyn, performing live with their band Nautic, and Jessie Ware through her brother and then-boyfriend, who toured in Ware's band.
 Palladino was invited to music sessions for Ware as well as for Sbtrkt and The Maccabees.

 Jai Paul discovered Palladino on SoundCloud while she was working in the Old Vic box office and subsequently signed her to his and his brother's new label the Paul Institute, through which Palladino released one of the label's inaugural singles "Mystery" in 2017.
 "Shimmer" followed in 2018.
 Palladino began working on an EP, but decided to make it a full album instead when she signed an album deal with the Paul Institute and XL Recordings.
 In the interim, she penned the song "Waiting" to feature on the Paul Institute's Summer 2020 EP.

 In 2023, Palladino and her brother Rocco Palladino performed in Paul's band at his Coachella debut.
 Paul featured on her single "I Care" later that year.

 Accompanied by the singles "Stay With Me Through the Night" and "I Can't Dream Anymore", Palladino's self-titled debut album was released in 2024 to critical acclaim.
 The album comprises tracks originally intended for the aforementioned EP, as well as tracks written during the COVID-19 lockdown when Palladino moved back into her parents' home after a breakup, musing on the isolation of the time.
 The single "Drunk" followed later in the year.
 Also in 2024, she had her first headline concert dates as a solo artist and performed at the Great Escape Festival and BST Hyde Park.

 In April 2025, it was announced that Palladino had made additional production contributions to Lorde's upcoming fourth studio album Virgin alongside Blood Orange's Dev Hynes, Dan Nigro, Andrew Aged of Inc. No World and Buddy Ross.
 Specifically, she worked on the tracks "Current Affairs" (6) and "If She Could See Me Now" (10) as audio engineer.
-She will also feature on fellow art-soul-pop musician Joviale's debut album Mount Crystal releasing September 2025.
+She also featured on fellow art-soul-pop musician Joviale's debut album Mount Crystal, which released September 2025.